-Crandall has low but good water conditions and insect activity.
+Crandall has low flows now, but decent insect activity.
 A hike around private property is required to avoid private water.
-The canyon area down to the creek’s confluence with the Clarks Fork of the Yellowstone is also a good bet in August.
+The canyon area below the Crandall Creek Bridge down to the creek’s confluence with the Clarks Fork of the Yellowstone is also a good bet in late September and early October.

-When fishing above N. Crandall, fish a hopper/dropper rig for consistent action.
+When fishing above N. Crandall, use a hopper/dropper rig for consistent action.
 Also, the dry fly action can be good all day if fishing smaller hopper patterns or attractors like para Adams, trudes, Wulffs or coachmens.
-Other dries – yellow or orange stimulators, elk hair caddis, ants and beetles are good dries for the creek August through late September.
+Other dries – yellow or orange stimulators, elk hair caddis, ants and beetles are good dries for the creek late September through mid-October.

 Nymphs – North Fork Specials, black, tan, or black with red or purple beads work great here.
-So do Prince, pheasant tails, bloody Mary, and soft hackles.
+So do Prince, pheasant tails, bloody Mary, midge pupae and soft hackles.

 Return To Reports Page